i-doit/knowledge-base/docs/en/user-authentication-and-management/ldap-directory/import-users-and-groups.md

 I assume a basic knowledge of AD/LDAP.<br>
 In these examples for persons the objectClass = user is used.<br>
 For groups the objectClass = group is used.<br>
-If you do not want to synchronize all users or groups of the domain, you have to enter the DN/CN of an OU or container under “Search for users in (OU)\*”.
+If you do not want to synchronize all users or groups of the domain, you have to enter the DN/CN of an OU or container under `Search for users in (OU) *`.

 [![Access](../../assets/images/en/automation-and-integration/ldap/import-users-and-groups/1-htiuag.png)](../../assets/images/en/automation-and-integration/ldap/import-users-and-groups/1-htiuag.png)